jasonjac2/OneMoreWiki/Reference-Commands.md

 Note that footnotes are hyperlinked so you jump from the content body down to the text of a footnote or back up again to the content that references a particular footnote.

+## Create Page Map
+Generates a report showing all pages that contain links to other pages.
+This can be scope to the current section, current notebook, or all notebooks.
+The report is produced as a new page in the current section.

+By default, links are scanned within the chosen scope, e.g. just the current section.
+If you want to include links beyond the current scope, check the _Include cross-notebook references_ checkbox.
+Depending on the number of pages and notebooks, this can be time consuming.

 ## Finish Bidirectional Link
 This is step two of two in creating a bidirectional link between phrases on two pages or phrases in separate paragraphs on a single page.
 Once an anchor is set using the Start Bidirectional Link command, select a second word or phrase in a one paragraph on a second page or in a different paragraph than the anchor and run Finish Bidirectional Link.
 The anchor phrase is hyperlinked to the final phrase and vice versa.